yuanqingyan/DifeCo/README.md

 ## Single mode
-Assuming data from UT and TCGA cohort can be simply combined into one dataset, we analyze the cooccurrence and mutual exclusion of the combined dataset in "Single" mode.
+Assuming data from UT and TCGA cohort can be simply combined into one dataset, we analyze the cooccurrence and mutual exclusivity of the combined dataset in "Single" mode.
 ```{r, eval=TRUE}
  #Remove "cohort" column
   CombineDat<-gbm_dat[,-1]